realA10001986/Time-Circuits-Display/README.md

 If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in flash memory, choose "non-persistent", and program your times through the [keypad menu](#how-to-enter-datestimes-for-the-destination-and-last-time-departed-displays) (and disable [Time-cycling](#time-cycling)).
 Those times will never be overwritten in flash memory by later time travels.
 Note, however, that the times displayed might actually change due to time travels.

 Note that Time-cycling, if enabled, will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
-So, if Time-cycling is enabled, the only effect of persistence is that *Present Time* is kept at what it was before vs. reset to actual present time after power loss.
+So, if Time-cycling is enabled, the only effect of persistence is that *Present Time* is kept at what it was before vs. reset to actual present time after a power loss.

 Persistent time travels, if done often, will cause [Flash Wear](#flash-wear).

 ## Night mode

-In Night-mode, by default, the *destination time* and *last time departed* displays are switched off, the *present time* display is dimmed to a minimum, and the volume of sound playback is reduced (except the alarm).
+In night-mode, by default, the *destination time* and *last time departed* displays are switched off, the *present time* display is dimmed to a minimum, and the volume of sound playback is reduced (except the alarm).
 Apart from considerably increasing the displays' lifetime, night-mode reduces the power consumption of the device from around 4.5W to around 2.5W.

 You can configure the displays' behavior in night-mode in the Config Portal: They can individually be dimmed or switched off in night-mode.